Werner-Cravatte Government

-The Werner-Cravatte Government was the government of Luxembourg between 15 July 1964 and 6 February 1969.
-Throughout its term, the Deputy Prime Minister was Henry Cravatte, replacing Eugène Schaus, who had been Deputy Prime Minister in the first Werner-Schaus Government.
+The Werner-Cravatte Government was the government of Luxembourg between 15 July 1964 and 1 February 1969.
 It was a coalition between the Christian Social People's Party (CSV), and the Luxembourg Socialist Workers' Party (LSAP).
+The Prime Minister was Pierre Werner, and the Deputy Prime Minister was Henry Cravatte, replacing Eugène Schaus, who had been Deputy Prime Minister in the first Werner-Schaus Government.

 It was formed after the general election of 1964, which returned the CSV and LSAP as the largest and second-largest parties respectively in the legislature.
 (The LSAP had actually received more votes than the CSV, but one seat fewer.)